Skip to Main Content

 • Provide ideas about how you might like to structure your Ultra course by auto-generating learning modules;

-• Offer AI generated, royalty free images to use for the course banner, learning module thumbnails, etc., in your Ultra course;
+• Offer AI generated, royalty free images to use for the course banner, learning module thumbnails, etc., in your course;

-• Generate ideas for Ultra rubrics;
+• Generate ideas for rubrics;

 What the AI Design Assistant cannot do: